Central Restaurante: Staff

 Owner and founder Virgilio Martínez Véliz formerly worked at restaurants such as Lutèce (New York City); Can Fabes (Sant Celoni); and served as executive chef at Astrid & Gastón in both Bogotá and Madrid.
 The Chef de cuisine is Pía León, wife of Martínez Véliz.
 The two worked together for two years before marrying in Lima on May 4, 2013.
 The restaurant's wine director is American-born Gregory Thomas Smith.

 Legal status

-Since its opening, Central restaurant has been illegally located in an area zoned residential.
-In 2009, Manuel Masías Oyanguren, the mayor of Mirafores, closed the restaurant and stated that it wouldn't open again, enforcing the zoning approved since 2006.
+Central restaurant originally opened and operated illegally in a residential area in the Miraflores district.
+In 2009, Manuel Masías Oyanguren, the mayor of Mirafores, closed the restaurant and stated that it wouldn't open again, enforcing the zoning laws approved since 2006.
 The restaurant continued to operate until 2010, when it finally closed.
 Later in the same year, Central opened again thanks to a court order.
-That court order was later cancelled, but Central presented an appeal and is waiting for the decision.
+That court order was later annulled, but Central filed an appeal and is waiting for the decision.
 Since then, Central has moved districts to Barranco.